elastic/opentelemetry/docs/onboarding/8_16/operator/README.md

 Before installing the operator follow these actions:

-1. Create an [API Key](https://www.elastic.co/guide/en/kibana/current/api-keys.html), and make note of its value (TBD: details of API key permissions).
+1. Create an [API Key](https://www.elastic.co/guide/en/kibana/current/api-keys.html), and make note of its value.
+(TBD: details of API key permissions).

 2. Install the following integrations in Kibana:
   - `System`